Why Leadership Reflection is The Fastest Way to Increase Effectiveness

 • Hone your critical-thinking skills and become more adept at assessing situations, gathering and evaluating facts, and being more decisive.

-• View failure as a chance to learn and grow
+• View failure as a chance to learn and grow.

 • Accept responsibility for your feelings, thoughts and actions.